mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

 Assigning Effects
 ~~~~~~~~~~~~~~~~~

-You can assign effects to individual decks in Filter Mode.
+You can assign effect chains to individual decks in Filter Mode.
 Press and hold :hwlabel:`FILTER ENABLE`, then press the desired :hwlabel:`FX SELECT` button or buttons.
-The :hwlabel:`FX SELECT` buttons that are bright are selected for that deck.
+The :hwlabel:`FX SELECT` buttons that are bright are the effect chains that are selected for that deck.

-Effect Chain Mode
+Effect Chain Edit Mode
 ~~~~~~~~~~~~~~~~~

-In Effect Chain Mode, the :hwlabel:`FILTER ENABLE` buttons change color to match the selected FX button.
+In Effect Chain Edit Mode, the :hwlabel:`FILTER ENABLE` buttons change color to match the selected FX button.
 The lights will be dim if the effect is disabled, and bright if it is enabled.
 Tap the :hwlabel:`FILTER ENABLE` button to enable or disable the effect.
 Turn the first three filter knobs to adjust the meta knob for each effect.
-The last filter knob adjusts the meta knob for the whole chain.
+The last filter knob adjusts the mix knob for the whole chain.
 This is to prevent sudden changes in sound when navigating between modes.

 Effect Focus Mode